lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

   KemCiphertextInfo ::= SEQUENCE {
     kem              AlgorithmIdentifier{KEM-ALGORITHM, {...}},
     ct               OCTET STRING
+    kemContext   [0] EXPLICIT OCTET STRING OPTIONAL
   }
 ~~~~

 kem is the algorithm identifier of the KEM algorithm, and any associated parameters, used by Bob to generate the ciphertext ct.

 ct is the ciphertext output from the Encapsulate function.

+kemContext MAY contain additional algorithm specific context information, see also the definition of ukm in {{I-D.ietf-lamps-cms-kemri, Section 3}}.

 This generic message flow assumes that Bob possesses the public KEM key of Alice.
 Alice can be the initiator of a PKI management operation or the responder.
 For more detailed figures see {{sect-e}}.